tarwn/lessthandot-hugo/blogs/content/posts/2012-11-29-presenting-yourself-visually-and-respectfully.md

   - Running My Own IT Business

 ---
 > The Successful Consulting Series is a set of articles that are being written to both, help decisions on joining the consulting field and also, help existing consultants in their professional development initiatives.
-Please visit, “[Successful Consulting Series][1]” for a full listing of each part in this series.
+Please visit, "[Successful Consulting Series][1]" for a full listing of each part in this series.

 Presenting yourself as a consultant is the first stage in being successful in terms of clients and your team.
 Most times, the client will be the critical variable in the equation to your overall success rate as a consultant.
 Let's face it, if the client is not happy with how you've presented yourself and skills, both you and possibly the consulting company you work for are at a complete loss.
 However, your team is just as critical to the success rate.